This article was last updated on Jan. 13, 2023.

 It’s easy to let your imagination run wild, especially if you haven’t given virtual visits — also known as telehealth services — a try yet.
 But a virtual doctor is just like any other board-certified physician — you just receive treatment via a video call from your phone, tablet or computer.

 And as it turns out, virtual doctors can play a huge part in your mental health, in addition to your overall health.

-How a virtual doctor treat your mental health
+How a virtual doctor can treat your mental health

 According to the Centers for Disease Control and Prevention (CDC), more than 50 percent of people in the U.S. will be diagnosed with a mental illness External Site or disorder at some point in their lifetime.
 And, based on a Blue Cross® Blue Shield® Health of AmericaSM Report External Site, six out of the top ten conditions impacting the millennial generation are behavioral conditions related to mental and emotional well-being.

 Yet, more than half of adults with a mental illness do not receive treatment External Site, according to Mental Health America.
-From shame to lack of access many people find it can be challenging to reach out for help Opens New Window, but it doesn’t have to be.
+From perceived social stigma to lack of access, many people find it can be challenging to reach out for help.
+But it doesn’t have to be.

 Is seeing a virtual doctor the best option for my mental health?